ang-uio/Text-Mining/episodes/16-textmine-dh-lab-app.md

 To use an app to text mine the National Library’s digitized collections:

-- Go to the [app page](https://www.nb.no/dh-lab/apper/) at [DH-Lab](https://www.nb.no/dh-lab/) and select the app for the type of text mining you want to do.
+- Go to the [DH-Lab app page](https://www.nb.no/dh-lab/apper/) and select the app for the type of text mining you want to do.
 - You first need to build a corpus using the corpus app.
 - You can then drag and drop the corpus you build to the app for the type of text mining you want to do.